It’s fewer calories if it’s pretty, right?

 Sugar Bakeshop and Coffee House is best known for their handmade vegan popsters.
 Poptarts for dessert?
 Yes.
 Do it.
 It’s genius.
-They make all of their goodies fresh, every morning, so you just know this place smells amazing.
+They make all of their goodies fresh, every morning, as a result this place smells amazing.
 From front to back below: vegan caramel apple, strawberry, Nutella, raspberry orange and blueberry.

 2504 E Colfax Ave, Denver, CO 80206

 Chocolate, chocolate, chocolate!
 You can’t go wrong with a restaurant that incorporates chocolate every chance they get.
 The Chocolate Lab even includes chocolate in their cocktails (or, a flavor that enhances the flavor of the chocolate already on your plate).
-Below is their flourless chocolate cake.
+Most noteworthy is their flourless chocolate cake, pictured below.